Symmetries of Schroedinger equation with scalar and vector potentials: Discussion

-All the the scalar potentials presented presented in Tables 3 and 4 include terms which are quadratic in space variables.
-Moreover, in Table 3 we can treat these terms as either repulsive or harmonic oscillator since parameters $\omega$ and $\omega_a$ can be real or purely imaginary.
-Formally speaking the same is true for the potential presented in Table 4, but there is a specific point missing for the systems presented in Table 3.
+The majority of the scalar potentials presented in Tables 3 and 4 include the terms which are quadratic in space variables.
+Moreover, in Table 3 we can treat these terms as either repulsive or harmonic oscillator since parameters $\omega$ and $\omega_a$ can be either real or purely imaginary.
+Formally speaking the same is true for the potentials presented in Table 4, but there is a specific point missing for the systems presented in Table 3.
 Namely, for $\omega$ imaginary the related potentials became complex and so they cannot be used in frames of the standard quantum mechanics.
-However they have perfect perspectives in the "PT-symmetric quantum mechanics" \cite{benya} since many of them have good properties with respect to the space inversion and all of them are compatible with this property.
+However they have perfect perspectives in the "PT-symmetric quantum mechanics" \cite{benya} since many of them have good properties with respect to the space inversion and all of them are compatible with this property provided it would be requested additionally.

 Some of the presented systems have rather extended symmetries.
-In many cases such systems have good application perspectives.
-A well known example is the Landau system which describe the interaction of a charged particle with the constant and homogeneous magnetic field and accepts the seven dimensional Lie algebra including four integrals of motion.
-Just this system is presented in Item 9 of Table 2.
-Let us note that this system admits an interesting generalizations to the case of the superposition of the constant magnetic and hyperbolic scalar potential, see Item 5 and 6 of Table 4.
-These generalizations keep the symmetry w.r.t. the six dimensional Lie algebras.
+In many cases just such systems have good application perspectives.
+A well known example is the Landau system which describes the interaction of a charged particle with the constant and homogeneous magnetic field and accepts the seven dimensional Lie algebra including four integrals of motion.
+Just this system is presented in Item 8 of Table 2.
+Let us note that this system admits interesting generalizations to the case of the superposition of the constant magnetic and hyperbolic scalar potential, see Item 5, 6 and 7 of Table 4.
+The generalizations keep the symmetry of the Landau system w.r.t. the six dimensional Lie algebras, moreover, for the system presented in Item 5 the corresponding symmetry algebra is seven dimensional.

 Quantum mechanical systems with extended Lie symmetries in many cases are exactly solvable.
-This rule pais also for systems with position dependent mass, namely, a symmetry with respect to six dimension Lie algebra guarantees the exact solvability \cite{N22}.
-It looks like that the same is true for the equations discussed in the present paper, but this statement needs a direct verification.
+This is the case also for systems with position dependent mass.
+Namely, a symmetry with respect to six dimension Lie algebra guarantees their exact solvability \cite{N22}.
+It looks like that the same is true for the equations discussed in the present paper, but this statement needs a rather sophisticated verification.